-The University provides the largest range of specialist and general texts, journals, rare books and early printed books, manuscripts and electronic resources for the study of History of art in the West Midlands including an internationally important collection of exhibition and sales catalogues.
+The University provides the largest range of specialist and general texts, journals, rare books and early printed books, manuscripts and electronic resources for the study of History of Art in the West Midlands.
+This includes an internationally important collection of exhibition and sales catalogues.

 The Barber Fine Art Library

-The Barber Fine Art Library contains general and specialist research level texts reflecting the collection profile of the Barber Institute art collection which covers most of the European schools of painting from the early Renaissance to twenty-first century, the history of collection, and some Byzantine art.
+The Barber Fine Art Library contains general and specialist research-level texts reflecting the collection profile of the Barber Institute art collection.
+This covers most of the European schools of painting from the early Renaissance to twenty-first century, the history of collection, and some Byzantine art.

 A substantial proportion of items are in the original language of publication, mainly in English, Dutch, French, German, Italian and Spanish.